aqp-mc2-chalmers/chalmers-qubit/README.md

 pip install .
 ```

 to get the minimal installation.
-You can instead use `'.[full]'` to install the package with all optional dependencies, such as matplotlib.
-Moreover, it might be beneficial to install an editable version.
+However, it might be beneficial to install an editable version.
 In the editable version, changes to the code are reflected system-wide without requiring a reinstallation.

 ```zsh
 pip install -e '.[full]'